$\mathbb{A}^1$-invariance of localizing invariants: Introduction

 \item The action of $\mathbb{W}_0(k)$ on the (discrete) abelian group $\pi_iE(\mathcal{N}il(\sC))$ is continuous.
 For $E=K$ this follows from the construction of K-theory.
 In general, we introduce a filtration

 of $\mathcal{N}il(\sC)$ such that

 and so that the action is continuous on the images of all $\pi_iE(\mathcal{N}il^{\le n}(\sC))$ by construction (see (\ref{ssec:filtration}) and (\ref{sssec:filtration})).
-This allows to extend the action of $\mathbb{W}_0(k)$ to an action of the full ring of Witt vectors $\mathbb{W}(k)$ and deduce the main results from its properties. \end{enumerate} The constructions in each of the steps are interesting on their own and appear to be completely new.
+This allows us to extend the action of $\mathbb{W}_0(k)$ to an action of the full ring of Witt vectors $\mathbb{W}(k)$ and deduce the main results from its properties. \end{enumerate} The constructions in each of the steps are interesting on their own and appear to be completely new.

 \ssec{Structure of the paper} In Section~\ref{section:locinv} we remind the reader all they need to know about localizing invariants.
-In Section~\ref{section:endcats} we introduce the $\infty$-categories of endomorphisms and of nilpotent endomorphisms, crucial for the main result.
+In Section~\ref{section:endcats} we introduce the $\infty$-categories of endomorphisms and of nilpotent endomorphisms.
 In Section~\ref{section:nilend_a1inv} we study nil-theories $NE(-)$ that measure the failure of $\mathbb{A}^1$-invariance of $E$.
 We show that $NE(\sC)$ can be recovered from the values of $E$ on the $\infty$-category of nilpotent endomorphisms in $\sC$ for any localizing invariant $E$.
-In Section~\ref{section:characteristic polynomial} we remind the remind classical results about the ring of big Witt vectors.
+In Section~\ref{section:characteristic polynomial} we recall the classical results about the ring of big Witt vectors.
 We then study the Frobenius and Verschiebung endofunctors of the $\infty$-categories of endomorphisms and relate them to the classical Frobenius and Verschiebung operations on the ring of Witt vectors.
 Finally, in Section~\ref{section:main_result} we prove the main result.